nathan-gs/nathan-gs.github.com/_posts/2016-10-30-predicting-occupancy-on-belgian-railways-using-azureml.md

 #### Converting querytime to DateTime

-We are going to convert the querytime to a DateTime, using [Edit Metadata](https://msdn.microsoft.com/en-us/library/azure/dn905986.aspx), launch the column selector and select the *querytime* field, as fieldtype select *DateTime*.
+We are going to convert the querytime to a DateTime, using [Edit Metadata](https://msdn.microsoft.com/en-us/library/azure/dn905986.aspx), launch the column selector and select the *querytime* field, as field type select *DateTime*.
 No need to insert the *format*.

 #### Extracting the hour, the quarter, the day of the week and making a readable label.